dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 She grew into the role of a DevOps Coach.
 Chun’s coaching is based on her experience gained from working from startups and multinational companies.
-In her previous roles she was an avid outdoors person and adrenaline junky, lover of fun, hater of being on-call and worked extensively to automate as much as possible of the build, test, package and deploy process to ensure that the systems were created with a LessOps model in mind.
+In her previous roles she was an avid outdoors person and adrenaline junky, lover of fun, hater of being on-call and worked extensively to automate as much as possible the build, test, package and deploy process to ensure that the systems were created with a LessOps model in mind.

-Having identified the opportunities DevOps offers she decided to step up and coach others, to practice what she preached.
+Having identified the opportunities DevOps offers she decided to step up and coach others, to practice what she preaches.
 Chun is committed to growing the DevOps coaching community by leveraging her experience to support / coach others.

 ### Brenda (Business)